admaunaloa/per_f4_c/README.md

 * Faster execution
 * Smaller size
 * Interrupt and thread safe register manipulation
-* Type safe consistent API interface
+* Type safe and consistent API interface (the compiler is your friend)
-* It can co-exist with other HAL libraries
+* It co-exists with other HAL libraries

 Typical GPIO peripheral functions have up to 50% shorter execution time combined with a up to 40% smaller footprint.
 Bitband technology is used extensively and implicit.